arve0/master/thesis_web.md

 The last year I have been warmly included in Magnus Borstad Lilledahl's research group, with Andreas Finnøy, Elisabeth Inge Romijn and Rajesh Kumar.
-It's been educational to work with them and exciting to get an insight in how they perform their research.
-Thank you!
+It's been educational to work with them and exciting to get an insight in how they perform their work.
+Anna Bofin and Monica J. Engstrøm at St. Olavs has also been very welcoming, showing me patterns in specimen and provided the data set to my gratefulness.
+Thank you all!

 I would also like to thank my family, who always have been supportive for the choices I've made.